 There is no doubt that the prevention of FGM is now on the European agenda.
 But for how long?
 Preventing FGM can only be achieved by transforming attitudes, and this takes time.
 We need sustainable engagement from decision makers to end this human rights violation.
 To ensure that commitments are turned into concrete action, we created the new End FGM European Network.

 When the End FGM campaign ended in 2014, its national partners recognised that there was still a lot to do to guarantee the effective implementation of a holistic approach to ending FGM.
-Eleven organisations from across Europe decided to form the End FGM European Network and continue the work of the campaign.
+Eleven organisations from across Europe decided to form the End FGM EU and continue the work of the campaign.
 We have come together, united in our vision to create a strong and sustainable European movement to end FGM.